_

 Let's discuss how someone can get in touch with a planner or land use consultant, if you decide to hire one.
 Can you find one on Google?
 Or the Yellow Pages?
 Or ask at the local building authority office?

 First, what you should know is that planners are not locally licensed professionals.
 They do not need to be certified in a particular state or province.
-And with the zoning law having similar principals, some sort of consulting can be done virtually from anywhere.
+And with the zoning law having similar principles, some sort of consulting can be done virtually from anywhere.
 You can hire a planner from another state or province.

 But if you can get a local professional who already knows the local requirements and knows the people at the public and building offices, it makes more sense to work with him.

 You may ask at the county office for a referral, but in many cases, they are not able to provide one.
-The reason is that they may get sued for referring and favouring one planner over another.
+The reason is that they may get sued for referring to and favouring one planner over another.

 What you can do to find a local land use consultant is to read through the planning minutes of the zoning commission.
 Throughout the minutes, you will notice names that appear repeatedly.
 There is a good chance that these are the professionals you can reach out to.
 Even if they are not able to help, they may recommend someone or point you in the right direction.